mastodon/documentation/content/en/user/run-your-own.md

 - You can either limit sign-ups to be the only one on the server and run it like personal (micro)blog; maintain an invite-only community for family or friends; or, run a server anyone can sign up on - it's up to you!

 {{< hint style="warning" >}}
-Please bear mind that providing a public internet service involves moderation work and community management.
+Please bear in mind that providing a public internet service involves moderation work and community management.
 This kind of work becomes more complicated the larger your server grows.
 {{< /hint >}}

 ## So you want to run your own Mastodon server